Time and its influence on motivation

 their seen past.
 Consider two world-class boxers, Muhammad Ali and Mike

 Tyson.
-Expressed very, we might say that all of Tyson's behaviours speak
+To express it, we might say that all of Tyson's behaviours speak

 of someone whose past is always with him, whose past is a constant influence